claudia-maria-dudau/Pac-Man/README.md

 #### Pause Game Menu
  Characteristics:
   - accessed via click while in game
+  - the game freezes in its current state

  Sections:
   - Resume => resumes the current game